-- 2 or 3 drops each green and red gel paste food coloring
+- 2 or 3 drops each of yellow and orange gel paste food coloring

 - Combine the confectioners sugar, dry milk and salt in a food processor.

-- Pulse 4 or 5 times, until the mixture is smooth and well combined.
+- Pulse 4 or 5 times, until the mixture is mooth and well combined.
 Set aside.

 - Combine the granulated sugar, corn syrup, honey and water in a 2 quart pot.
 Place over medium heat, cover and cook for 4 minutes.

-- Add the butter, and bring the sugar syrup to 242°, about 2 to 4 minutes.
+- Add the butter, and bring the sugar syrup to 242° F, about 2 to 4 minutes.

 - Remove from heat.

 - Add the vanilla and the dry mixture and stir continuously with a silicone spatula until well combined.